jarodms6/lionsdenmobile-ionic-package/README.md

   * Change app ID in config.xml from DEV to PROD and back when necessary
   * Increment package.json version then use that in the config.xml

-Steps to try this out are below

 ---
+# Merging this to your project
+### The following files can be dropped into your new Ionic project:
+* **hooks** directory
+* .gitignore
+* gulpfile.js

+### These files will need to be merged:
+* package.json -> dependencies and devDependencies is about it

+---
+## Steps to try this build and deploy process

 1. **Manual** Set the app id in config.xml.
 Change it from id="com.ionicframework.ldmpackage877612" to something meaningful for your app: com.mycompanyname.myapp

 1. **Manual** Set the version number in package.json to your apps version number!
-Start at 0.0.1
+Start at 0.0.1 or whatever you would like

 1. **Manual** Modify the following Gulp tasks (in gulpfile.js) with your app id
 ```